EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Introduction

 Current approaches to mitigating bias in medical AI typically rely on data augmentation, reweighting schemes, or post-hoc calibration~\citep{teng2022survey,khan2023fair,mehta2024evaluating}.
-However, the emergence of reasoning-capable vision LLMs introduces unique challenges that existing methods cannot adequately address.
-For instance, fairness-aware optimization techniques like group distributionally robust optimization (DRO) \citep{sagawa2019distributionally} were designed for discriminative models with \textit{fixed} output spaces and cannot be directly applied to the \textit{generative, multi-step reasoning processes} characteristic of modern LLMs.
-Furthermore, while reinforcement learning (RL) has revolutionized LLM alignment for helpfulness and harmlessness \citep{ouyang2022training, bai2022training}, its application to fairness in medical reasoning remains unexplored.
-Fairness in medical settings can be particularly challenging given how disease diagnosis typically relies on the comprehensive analysis of and reasoning between multiple symptoms, mismatch in data availability across different domains (e.g. abundance in X-ray but lacking in ultrasound) and how data collection is skewed towards those with access to healthcare.
-The complex interplay between reward modeling, advantage estimation, and demographic disparities in the context of clinical reasoning presents a novel optimization challenge that requires fundamentally new approaches.
+While these have been studied for discriminative models~\citep{lahoti2020fairness}, their application to \textit{generative clinical reasoning}, where \textit{models produce free-form diagnostic explanations rather than fixed-label predictions}, presents distinct challenges that prior work does not address.
+Equitability-aware optimization techniques like group distributionally robust optimization (DRO)~\citep{sagawa2019distributionally} were also designed for prediction models and cannot be directly applied to the open-ended reasoning of modern LLMs.
+Furthermore, while reinforcement learning has improved LLM alignment for helpfulness and harmlessness~\citep{ouyang2022training, bai2022training}, its application to equitability in medical reasoning remains unexplored.
+Equitability in medical settings is particularly challenging given that diagnosis relies on comprehensive multi-symptom analysis, data availability varies across domains, collection is skewed toward those with healthcare access, and demographic annotations are frequently unavailable due to privacy regulations or incomplete records.

-To close this gap, we introduce \textbf{Fairness-aware Group Relative Policy Optimization (FairGRPO)}: a hierarchical RL approach that promotes equitable learning across heterogeneous clinical populations.
-Our work makes two primary contributions:
+To close this gap, we introduce \textbf{Equitable Group Relative Policy Optimization (EQPO)}, a hierarchical RL approach that promotes equitable learning across heterogeneous clinical populations.
+Unlike classical importance weighting methods that operate on fixed loss functions, EQPO addresses the unique challenges of policy optimization by integrating equitability constraints directly into the advantage estimation process while preserving the convergence properties of conventional GRPO.
+For settings where demographic labels are unavailable, we introduce a reward-based clustering approach that discovers latent groups based on task-specific difficulty patterns rather than extracted features, enabling the method to identify and upweight samples that the model finds challenging, which empirically correlate with underrepresented demographics.
+In summary, our work makes several primary contributions: